-For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary\of\botanical\terms.
+For definitions of botanical terms, visit en.wikipedia.org/wiki/Glossary_of_botanical_terms.

-Pineland heliotrope is a perennial herbaceous wildflower endemic to Florida.
+Pineland heliotrope is an herbaceous wildflower endemic to Florida.
 It occurs naturally in pine rocklands, wet prairies, coastal thickets and ruderal areas.
 It typically blooms throughout the year, but in North Florida, it may bloom only in fall.
-The flowers attract a variety of pollinators, especially small butterflies.
+It produces copious amounts of flowers, attracting a variety of pollinators, especially small butterflies.

 Pineland heliotrope's many small flowers may be yellow or white and are born on distinctly curved spikes.
 The yellow-flowered form tends to be erect and upright, while the white-flowered form has a more prostrate and creeping habit.
 Though the two forms are quite distinct in growth habit, they are considered one species with no varietal status.
 Stems are pubescent.
 Leaves are narrowly elliptic to 1 inch long and sessile with a smooth upper surface and densely pubescent underside.
 They are alternately arranged.
-The fruit is a small schizocarp.
+The fruit is a small schizocarp containing up to four nutlets.

-Photo by Alan Cressler, Lady Bird Johnson Wildflower Center
+Photo by Alan Cressler

-This plant was recently reclassified as Euploca polyphylla, although many sources still refer to its original name, Heliotropium polyphyllum.
+This plant was reclassified as Euploca polyphylla, although many sources still refer to its original name, Heliotropium polyphyllum.
 The yellow and white flower forms were once separated into two genera: H. polyphyllum (white) and H. leavenworthii (yellow).
 The common name "heliotrope" (as well as the original genus name Heliotropium) comes from the Greek helios, or "sun," and trepein, or "to turn."
 It refers to the belief that the plants turn their flowers toward the sun.